Doctor insights on:

 Deoxygenated blood enters the lungs from the right side of the heart and travels to the lungs.
 When you inspire, oxygen flows into the lungs, transverses the capilliares and attaches to hemoglobin down a gradient.
 At the same time, co2 diffuses into the capilaries and is expelled with exhalation.
 Oxygen rich blood then flows to the left side of the heart and into the ...Read more

 - Talk to a doctor online

-- What is the youngest age someone got lung cancer?
+- Whats the youngest age for someone to get lung cancer

-- Can garlic help someone with lung cancer?
+- How long can someone survive with undiagnosed lung cancer?

 - Life expectancy for someone with brain metastases from lung cancer

 - Why does lung cancer cause shoulder pain?